-Carmen Jackman is in her second season as the volunteer assistant coach of the Navy women's tennis program.
+Carmen Jackman is in her third season as the volunteer assistant coach of the Navy women's tennis program in 2014-15.

 In 2012-13, Jackson helped lead the program to a 25-5 record, setting a school record for wins.
 After starting the year with a 2-3 record, the Midshipmen ran off a school-record 17 straight wins and would finish the year by winning 23 of its last 25 matches.
 The Midshipmen reached the Patriot League Tournament finals for the third straight year and finished the year ranked 10th in the Intercollegiate Tennis Association's (ITA) Atlantic region rankings.